full control of your digital advertising. Try Free for 14 Days

 You earn money from your clients’ self-serve activities

-As you access the admin panel, you can configure custom permissions for your clients where they can bid on the traffic you buy from ad exchanges or directly from the SSPs.
-Thus, you earn money on the bid margin you put on the traffic you re-sell.
+As you access the admin panel, you can configure custom permissions for your clients, where they can bid on the traffic you buy from ad exchanges or directly from the SSPs.
+Thus, you earn money on the bid margin you put on the traffic you resell.

 You get the data directly from the publisher

 As you grow, you’ll be able to collect data directly from a niche publisher (bidstream data).
-This is possible thanks to the direct connection, while in the case with providers, you’ll hardly get any extra data.
+This is possible thanks to the direct connection, while in the case of providers, you’ll hardly get any extra data.

 Using Epom White-Label DSP for Your Business